-Figure 5 - 2045 Proposed Traffic Conditions Vehicle queues and v/c ratios were also evaluated at the study intersections in the 2045 Proposed conditions.
-As in the No Action scenario, the northbound left-turn movement at the Omaha Street & Mount Rushmore Road intersection would operate at LOS F, have a v/c ratio greater than 1.0, and have 95th percentile queues extending beyond the nearby railroad tracks during both Mid-Day and PM peak hours.
-The northbound approach of the Omaha Street & Fifth Street intersection would only experience high v/c ratios and lengthy queues during the PM peak period.
+Vehicle queues and v/c ratios were also evaluated at the study intersections in the 2045 Proposed conditions.
+As in the No Action scenario, the northbound left-turn movement at the Mount Rushmore and Omaha intersection would operate at LOS F, have a v/c ratio greater than 1.0, and have 95th percentile queues extending beyond the nearby railroad tracks during both Mid-Day and PM peak hours.
+The northbound approach of the Fifth and Omaha intersection would only experience high v/c ratios and lengthy queues during the PM peak period.
 Since the Sixth Street intersection would be removed, eastbound queues would no longer present operational concerns.
 Traffic analyses of the study intersections demonstrate that, while some substandard movements and intersections are found during peak hours, actions taken to remove and reconfigure the current Sixth Street at-grade pedestrian crossing would not degrade the quality of traffic flow.
-5.0 Rapid Transit System The third major component of this feasibility study was to identify potential transit route modifications and assess the effects.
-The Milo Barber Transportation Center (MBTC), Rapid City's central public transportation hub, is located in the southwest corner of the Sixth & Omaha intersection.
-All twelve of RapidRide's fixed bus patterns - two for each of the City's six named routes (Coolidge North & South, Jefferson Northeast & Southeast, etc.) - begin and end their runs at MBTC, resulting in over fifty bus trips in and out every day.
-Four of these patterns currently utilize the intersection of Sixth and Omaha - Coolidge North, Coolidge South, and Roosevelt Southeast all turn right from Omaha to Sixth in order to access MBTC, and Lincoln North turns right from Sixth to Omaha after leaving MBTC.
-Removal and reconfiguration of the at-grade crossing at Sixth & Omaha would require rerouting these four bus patterns away from that intersection, which introduces potential cost and schedule implications.
+5.0 Rapid Transit System The third major component of this feasibility study was to identify potential transit route modifications that would be necessitated by reconfiguring Sixth and Omaha and assess the effects.
+The Milo Barber Transportation Center (MBTC), Rapid City's central public transportation hub, is located in the southwest corner of the Sixth and Omaha intersection.
+All twelve of RapidRide's fixed bus patterns - two for each of the City's six named routes (Coolidge North and South, Jefferson Northeast and Southeast, etc.) - begin and end their runs at MBTC, resulting in over fifty bus trips in and out every day.
+Four of these patterns currently utilize the intersection of Sixth and Omaha - Coolidge North, Coolidge South, and Roosevelt Southeast all turn right from Omaha Street to Sixth Street in order to access MBTC, and Lincoln North turns right from Sixth Street to Omaha Street after leaving MBTC.
+Removal and reconfiguration of the at-grade crossing at Sixth and Omaha would require rerouting these four bus patterns away from that intersection, which introduces potential cost and schedule implications.

 RapidRide system schedules and turn-by-turn route profiles were reviewed to understand how both individual routes and the system as a whole operate.
-The six routes operate in a pulse system - they all arrive at and depart from MBTC at the same times throughout the date to facilitate transfers.
-Buses operating the Coolidge, Jefferson, and Roosevelt routes all utilize the southeast side of the MBTC depot island while those operating the Borglum, Lincoln, and Washington routes utilize the northwest side; maintaining this same division is preferred to minimize the number of routes impacted by realignment away from Sixth and Omaha.
-The unique configuration of the depot at MBTC also makes the alley off of Sixth Street important to retain for transit functionality purposes, so any designs for the potential grade-separation will need to accommodate that access.
+The six routes operate in a pulse system - they all arrive at and depart from MBTC at the same times throughout the day to facilitate transfers.
+Buses operating the Coolidge, Jefferson, and Roosevelt routes all utilize the southeast side of the MBTC depot island while those operating the Borglum, Lincoln, and Washington routes utilize the northwest side; maintaining this same division is preferred to minimize the number of routes impacted by realignment away from the Sixth and Omaha intersection.
+The unique configuration of the depot at MBTC also makes the alley off of Sixth Street important to retain for transit functionality purposes, so any designs for the potential grade separation will need to accommodate that access.

 5.1 Coolidge North Buses operating the Coolidge North route pattern currently access MBTC through the alley off of Sixth Street (stopping on the southeast side of the depot island) after turning right from Omaha Street, and then continue south on Seventh Street to operate the Coolidge South route pattern.
-The proposed route modification starting from Mt.
-Rushmore Road, shown below, is: Left on Omaha Street, Right on Seventh Street, Left on Apolda Street, Left on Sixth Street, Left into MBTC.
+The proposed route modification starting from Mount Rushmore Road, shown below, is: Left on Omaha Street, Right on Seventh Street, Left on Apolda Street, Left on Sixth Street, Left into MBTC.
 This routing would keep the Coolidge buses on the southeast side of the depot island and have negligible impacts on scheduling.